Summer Enrichment Program FAQs

 You can check the status page on the application to see if you have completed all the requirements and if your recommenders have submitted their letters.
 It is up the applicant to ensure that all of their transcripts, including those from different schools, are uploaded onto the online application.

 The Rangel Program covers the cost of tuition, room, board, and air or train travel from home/school.
 It also provides a stipend of $3,300 (budget permitting).
 Participants should expect to pay for books, ground transportation from the airport or train station to Howard University, public transportation to get around Washington during their time in Washington, dinners or meals outside of Howard University if desired, and entertainment not related to the program.

-Click the “Start Your Application” button below to begin and submit your application.
-The application will close on February 15, 2022 at 11:59pm EST. All materials, including transcripts, letters of recommendation, Spring courses, and proof of citizenship must be submitted via the online system and by the deadline.
+Please apply on the online system.
+All materials, including transcripts, letters of recommendation, Spring courses, and proof of citizenship must be submitted via the online system and by the deadline.

 The Rangel Program is currently planning for an in-person summer.
 However, directives from the Department of State may cause the program to switch to virtual.
 All applicants will be notified of any status changes.